Speaker

 Description

-Deterministic polishing requires optical metrology instruments capable of accurately measuring X-ray mirrors with slope errors < 50 nrad rms.
-To improve the performance of the Diamond-NOM slope profiler$*$ , we have developed an ultra-stable, 3-axis rotation stage to orient the mirror under test$**$ .
+Deterministic polishing of X-ray mirror for synchrotron light and XFEL sources requires metrology instruments capable of accurately measuring optics with slope errors < 50 nrad RMS and height errors < 1 nm peak-to-valley.
+To improve the performance of the Diamond-VeNOM slope profiler [*], we have developed an ultra-stable, 3-axis rotation stage [**] to orient the mirror under test.
 The goniometer employs a spherical air-bearing, actuated by three piezo-walkers via flexure struts.
-This provides high stiffness, zero friction, and minimal parasitic errors.
+This combination provides high stiffness, zero friction, and minimal parasitic errors.
 Linear interferometers provide positional feedback to the piezo actuators for fast, closed-loop control of 3D angles.
 Temperature controllers and forced air stabilisation minimise thermal drifts.
-FEA and dynamic modelling optimised all components via mechatronic principles.
+FEA and dynamic model-ling optimised all components via mechatronic principles.
 The goniometer can accommodate X-ray mirrors up to 500 mm long and 10 kg in mass.
 It has an angular range of ± 10 mrad in 3 orthogonal directions, a minimal incremental step of < 100 nrad, and thermal drift of ~ 100 nrad over 30 minutes.
 Shielding of heat sources reduces air turbulence for probing autocollimators or laser beams.
-The system is controllable via EPICS to enables dynamical synchronisation with other motion stages and detectors.
+The system is controllable via EPICS to enable dynamical synchronisation with other motion stages and detectors

 Funding Agency